Disney World Restaurant Discounts & Coupons

 Restaurant.com

 The Orlando/Disney World restaurants offered through Restaurant.com change frequently.
-Occasionally there are even restaurants that are right on Disney property (typically at Downtown Disney or the Downtown Disney resort hotels); you don’t need a car to reach those.
+Occasionally there are even restaurants that are right on Disney property (typically at Disney Springs or the Disney Springs resort area hotels); you don’t need a car to reach those.
 If you will have a car, look for restaurants in Lake Buena Vista and Kissimmee, the two closest areas to Walt Disney World.
-I’ve seen every type of cuisine offered at one time or another — American, Cuban, Japanese, French, even barbecue!
+We’ve seen every type of cuisine offered at one time or another — American, Cuban, Japanese, French, even barbecue!
 (The easiest way to find nearby restaurants is to search zip code 32830, and then narrow your search to within 1 mile or 5 miles of that zip code.)

-- Click here for more details on Restaurant.com and possible discount codes that can save you even more!
+- We have more information about using Restaurant.com certificates and possible discount codes that can save you even more!

 Kids Eat Free Card